k21971/EvilHack/doc/evilhack-changelog.md

 - Tortle shamans are telepathic and will grant telepathy intrinsic if eaten
 - Gnomes hate eggs
 - Fix: some 'gnomes hate eggs' tweaks
+- Adjust Wizard of Yendor resurrecting back to normal odds